Offering Investors a 16-hour Trading Window, Moomoo Achieves Record User Number

 - FUTU

-PALO ALTO, Calif., April 1, 2022 /PRNewswire/ -- Moomoo, the next-generation one-stop digital financial service platform, announced that it had accumulated over 18 million users from more than 200 countries and regions with its sister brand.
+SINGAPORE, April 4, 2022 /PRNewswire/ -- Moomoo, the next-generation one-stop digital financial service platform, announced that it had accumulated over 18 million users from more than 200 countries and regions with its sister brand.

 Meanwhile, since its launch in 2018, moomoo has been supporting 16 trading hours of US stocks on every trading day, including 6.5 hours of regular trading hours and 9.5 hours of pre-market and after-hours trading (pre-market: 4:00 AM-9:30 AM EST; after-hours: 4:00 PM-8:00 PM EST), which is 3 hours longer than most investing platforms in the industry.

 Moomoo understands investors worldwide are on different demands to trade at extra hours with their initiatives.
-The extended trading window allows retail investors more time to observe and analyze market moves, to trade, and to seize more investment opportunities in the US stock markets.
-At the same time, it also allows investors in different markets on the moomoo platform to monitor market movements or trade on either PCA or mobile devices during trading hours, fully meeting the investment needs of users in various markets.
+The extended trading window allows retail investors more time to observe and analyze market moves, trade, and seize more investment opportunities in the US stock markets.
+Meanwhile, moomoo supports users to access their platform anytime through a unified account on multiple devices, including Apple and Android devices and Windows or Mac computers.

 Through moomoo, all these investors in different markets can freely choose to place orders and trade US stocks at the most convenient time according to their own needs.

-Moomoo supports 16 trading hours of US stocks from 4am to 8pm

-As the next generation digital financial service platform driven by technology, moomoo is committed to providing investors with ultimate product experience and personalized customer services, and has become a preferred financial services platform for investors around the world.
-At present, moomoo and its brand affiliates hold 50 licenses and qualifications (including approvals-in-principle) in major global financial markets such as the United States, Singapore, Australia, and Hong Kong SAR.
-Together with its sister brand, moomoo has more than 18 million users around the world, including a large number of US stock investment enthusiasts.
+As the next-generation digital financial service platform driven by technology, moomoo is committed to providing investors with ultimate product experience and personalized customer services, and has become a preferred financial services platform for investors around the world. moomoo and its brand affiliates hold 50 licenses and qualifications (including approvals-in-principle) in major global financial markets such as the United States, Singapore, Australia, and Hong Kong SAR.
+18 million users worldwide, including a significant number of US stock active traders, have joined moomoo and its sister brand, enjoying the unique values brought by moomoo,

-What kind of charm and advantages does moomoo have that can attract so many investors around the world?

 - Support opening an account online in just a few minutes;